microsoft/AdaptiveCards/specs/DesignDiscussions/InputInlineEditability.md

 ## Current experience:

-As shown in the below picture, An adaptive card displays data for Customer name, Est. Revenue and Est. Clode Date.
+As shown in the below picture, An adaptive card displays data for Customer name, Est. Revenue and Est. Close Date.
 If user wants to update those information, he will have to click on 'Edit' button which will open some form and there he can update values for 'Est. Revenue' etc. and Click on Save to send data back to the bot service.

 ![img](./assets/InputInlineEdit/InputInlineEditScenario1.PNG)